Changes to the Workforce Incentive Program (WIP) – Doctor Stream from 1 January 2024 for non-vocationally registered doctors

 How the Doctor Stream works

-The Workforce Incentive Program (WIP) Doctor Stream makes direct payments to doctors who deliver eligible services in eligible locations.
+The WIP Doctor Stream makes direct payments to doctors who deliver eligible services in eligible locations.

 It uses 2 systems to assess and pay these financial incentives: